Rainyan/sourcemod-nt-stuck-rescue/README.md

 # sourcemod-nt-stuck-rescue
+Experimental plugin for Neotokyo.
 If a player is stuck between 2 slopes, allow them to jump to un-stuck.

 Helps with situations like this: